-We are offering (i) 2,590,170 units, each unit consisting of one share of our common stock and one common warrant to purchase one share of our common stock, and (ii) 2,109,830 pre-funded units, each pre-funded unit consisting of one pre-funded warrant to purchase one share of our common stock and one common warrant to purchase one share of our common stock.
-The shares of common stock and accompanying common warrant included in each unit will be issued separately and will be immediately separable upon issuance, and the pre-funded warrant to purchase one share of common stock and the accompanying common warrant included in each pre-funded unit will be issued separately and will be immediately separable upon issuance.
+We are offering (i) up to 1,526,717 units, each unit consisting of one share of our common stock and one common warrant to purchase one share of our common stock, and (ii) up to 1,526,717 pre-funded units, each pre-funded unit consisting of one pre-funded warrant to purchase one share of our common stock and one common warrant to purchase one share of our common stock.
+For each pre-funded unit we sell, the number of units we are offering will be decreased on a one-for-one basis.
+The share of common stock and accompanying common warrant included in each unit will be issued separately and will be immediately separable upon issuance, and the pre-funded warrant to purchase one share of common stock and the accompanying common warrant included in each pre-funded unit will be issued separately and will be immediately separable upon issuance.
 The units and pre-funded units will not be issued or certificated.
 We are also registering the shares of common stock included in the units and the shares of common stock issuable from time to time upon exercise of the pre-funded warrants included in pre-funded units and common warrants included in the units offered hereby.